Technological and applied studies (TAS) is mandatory for all students in Year 7 and 8. Students can also select from a range of elective TAS subjects.

 The continuum of technology learning is:

-based on students becoming increasingly sophisticated in their ability to design and produce solutions for authentic needs and opportunities
+- based on students becoming increasingly sophisticated in their ability to apply knowledge, skills and understanding to design and produce solutions

 Available courses include: